 First a little background music.

-2017 has been a phenomenal year for Grayson County.
-We have more active volunteers and concerned participation now than we have had for a long time.
-It began in January, when an overflow crowd attended this monthly meeting.
-You remember we agreed to meet again on Feb 4, to discuss and form committees to continue the work we knew needed to be done.
+2017 was a phenomenal year for Grayson County.
+We have more active volunteers and concerned participation since the Nov 2016 election than we have had for a long time.
+It began in January 2017, when an overflow crowd attended our monthly meeting.
+We agreed to meet again on Feb 4, to discuss and form committees to continue the work we knew needed to be done.

 Jan Fletcher took the lead for the unstoppable Action Committee.
 Pamela McGraw headed up the Candidate Recruitment Committee.
 Jeremy Posadas was selected to chair the Outreach Committee for the purpose of drawing in nonvoters; Terri Rodeffer, Communications Committee, to look into the groups Indivisible, activities in Dallas and other Texas Dem parties.

 Indivisible, MoveOn, Organizing for Action, Annie’s List, and the Texas Democratic Party offered webinars and extensive trainings that many of us participated in.
 Lindy Olson and Dan Pucul created Indivisible Sherman, and Women Unite Texoma started up under the leadership of Randi Tanglen.

 We all came together to organize and rally support for protest marches and mock townhalls at the Sherman courthouse.

 Lander Bethel starred in our “absent representative” town hall where he magnificently whipped up on Glen Johnstone, standing in for the absent Rep. John Ratcliffe.